Illyrians: Social and political organisation

-The structure of Illyrian society during classical antiquity was characterised by a conglomeration of numerous tribes and small realms ruled by warrior elites, a situation similar like that in most other societies at that time.
+The structure of Illyrian society during classical antiquity was characterised by a conglomeration of numerous tribes and small realms ruled by warrior elites, a situation similar to that in most other societies at that time.
 Thucidides in the History of the Peloponnesian War (5th century BC) addresses the social organisation of the Illyrian tribes via a speech he attributes to Brasidas, in which he recounts that the mode of rulership among the Illyrian tribes is that of dynasteia—which Thucidides used in reference to foreign customs—neither democratic, nor oligarchic.
 Brasidas then goes on to explain that in the dynasteia the ruler rose to power "by no other means than by superiority in fighting".
 Pseudo-Scymnus (2nd century BC) in reference to the social organisation of Illyrian tribes in earlier times than the era he lived in makes a distinction between three modes of social organisation.
 A part of the Illyrians were organized under hereditary kingdoms, a second part was organized under chieftains who were elected but held no hereditary power and some Illyrians were organised in autonomous communities governed by their own internal tribal laws.
 In these communities social stratification had not yet emerged.

+Education

+Illyrian Education is a term in the field of the history of education and pedagogical thought that denotes the totality of forms, organizations and educational institutions in Illyria and among Illyrians.
+In the early periods, the education in Illyria and among the Illyrians was under the influence of Greek education, while later it was under the influence of Roman culture.
+Based on the latest scientific research and discoveries in various aspects of Illyrology – historical, archeological, epigraphic, linguistic, paleographic, etc. – it has become possible to better summarize the Illyrian educational system.
+Illyrian education stretches over a period of time between the 8th century BC, when the Illyrian culture began to flourish, and the 7th century AD, when the Illyrians are last mentioned in historical sources.
+To the Illyrians as well as to other ancient peoples, the main centers of organized activity became organized cities in the form of provincial communities known as koinons.
+Archaeological research proves the existence of the gymnasium in the Greek colony of Apollonia since the end of the 6th century BC.
+The existence of libraries and stadiums has been proven in some Illyrian cities.
+In different historical periods, Greek and Roman educational institutions functioned in Illyria in which the children of the rich Illyrian strata attended classes.
+In general, the political, cultural and religious life in the Illyrian civic communities took place in gymnasiums, promenades, theaters, stadiums, temples, etc. In general, prominent scholars and personalities, distinguished military commanders and statesmen (kings), emerged from the Illyrian schools and educational system.